QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

 \subsection{Refit}

-The refit operation is inspired by the way the C4.5 decision tree learning algorithm \cite{DBLP:books/mk/Quinlan93} selects splitting points for numerical attributes.
-Fig.~\ref{fig:all}d shows rule ``Rule \#3: Temperature=(25;30] and Humidity=(40;60] $=>$ Class=4'' contained in the CBA model.
-It can be noticed that there is some ``padding'' between the rule boundary and the covered instances that are nearest to the boundary.
+The refit step is inspired by the way the C4.5 decision tree learning algorithm \cite{DBLP:books/mk/Quinlan93} selects splitting points for numerical attributes.
+Fig.~\ref{fig:all}d shows rule ``Rule \#3: Temperature=(25,30] and Humidity=(40,60] $=>$ Class=4'' contained in the CBA model.
+Note the ``padding'' between the rule boundary and the covered instances that are nearest to the boundary.

 The refit tuning step (Procedure~\ref{alg:refit}) contracts interval boundaries to a finer grid, which corresponds to the raw, ``undiscretised'' attribute values ensuring that the refit rule covers the same instances as the original rule.
 The standard definition of a literal truth value (Def.~\ref{def:literal}) requires that the value in the literal exactly matches the value of the referenced attribute in the instance.
 To do this, we need to amend this definition to also apply to the values in the training data that belong to the interval.

 \begin{definition} \textbf{(interval-valued literal)} Literal $A(I)$ is called an interval-valued literal if $I$ is an interval.
 An interval-valued literal $l$ evaluates to true for instance $o$ if and only if $ A(o)$ belongs to the interval $I$. \end{definition}

 \paragraph{Example} Literal \emph{Temperature}$=(25,30]$ is true according to Def.~\ref{def:literal} only for instances that have the exact string value `$(25,30]$' in the Temperature attribute.
 Since the QCBA works with the original values before discretisation, according to Definition~\ref{def:intervalvaluedlit}, the literal \emph{Temperature}$=(25,30]$ is also true for an instance with the numeric value 26 in the \emph{Temperature} attribute.